sguzunov/docs/docs/glue42-concepts/05_windows/02_workspaces/02_javascript/workspaces-js.md

 *Note that you can get the context passed to the empty Frame through the [`onInitializationRequested()`](../../../../reference/glue/latest/workspaces/index.html#API-onInitializationRequested) method.*

+*Note that you can also [configure the Workspaces App](../overview/index.html#extending_workspaces-workspaces_app_configuration) to open an empty Frame on startup by setting the `"layouts"` property in the `workspaces.json` file to an empty array.*

 The empty [`Frame`](../../../../reference/glue/latest/workspaces/index.html#Frame) will be opened with no Workspaces in it and will show a constant loading animation until it is initialized.
 To initialize an empty [`Frame`](../../../../reference/glue/latest/workspaces/index.html#Frame), use the [`init()`](../../../../reference/glue/latest/workspaces/index.html#Frame-init) method.
 It accepts a [`FrameInitializationConfig`](../../../../reference/glue/latest/workspaces/index.html#FrameInitializationConfig) object as an argument that you can use the specify a list of [`WorkspaceDefinition`](../../../../reference/glue/latest/workspaces/index.html#WorkspaceDefinition) or [`RestoreWorkspaceDefinition`](../../../../reference/glue/latest/workspaces/index.html#RestoreWorkspaceDefinition) objects with which to initialize the empty [`Frame`](../../../../reference/glue/latest/workspaces/index.html#Frame):

 ```javascript